 You will need a passport with the validity of at least six months with two blank pages.

 In line with many other countries, Kenya has moved to an online application for their Tourist Visas.
 Applying online gives you the peace of mind that comes with getting your visa in advance instead of worrying about whether you will be able to get it on arrival.

-The application procedure has been modified and simplified to three steps.
+The application procedure has been modified and simplified.
 The eVisa portal now has a dedicated website: evisa.go.ke.
+Create an account on the website and fill out the Kenya Visa application form.
 The processing time is two days.